 The girls looked like they wanted to hide under their table.

-“Can we get you refreshers on your drinks,” I offered, to get Jack to stop digging our graves any deeper.
+“Can we get you refreshers on your drinks,” I dragged Jack away, to stop him digging our graves any deeper.

 “Jesus, Jack.
 Can’t you stop putting your foot in your mouth?
 Maybe the parents don’t want their daughters going to Catholic mass.”